jbhovell/flatmates/README.md

 # About the project

-I built this app to learn React.
-I am still learning and improving it.
+I built this app to demo React.
+I am still learning the frontend framework and making improvements to this project.

-This app solved an imaginary problem.

 ```
-The flatmates borrow money from each other frequently and have trouble remembering who owes whom, and how much.
+The flatmates often borrow money from each other.
+They need an app to log who owes whom and how much.
 ```

 The project name comes from a BBC drama on iPlayer now.